millicast/millicast-sdk/developer-wsl-info.md

 Add your "Puppeteerrc.cjs" file to the global .gitignore file so that its not pushed up to the main repository in github, which could affect Apple/MacOS users.

-Next uninstall then reinstall Puppeteer inside the millicast-sdk subdirectory.
-This should help you fix the issue, but may lead to another error depending on the packages and dependencies you have installed for WSL locally.
+Next reinstall Puppeteer inside the millicast-sdk sub-directory.
+This should help you fix the issue, but may lead to another error depending on the packages and dependencies you have installed for WSL.
 I will address this below in the third issue resolution.

  -----------------
 ### Third Issue